fbpx

 The weather in September in Tuscany

-In September, locals are more laid back and relaxed after the summer holidays and they anticipate fall with a clearer mind and a rested body.
+In September, locals are more laid back and relaxed after the summer holidays and they anticipate fall and the vineyard’s harvests with a clearer mind and a rested body.
+It’s the perfect time to visit Tuscany, and that’s why we go on our Immersive Florence and Tuscany adventure during this month!

 Days continue to be long, though sunshine drops from 9 to 7 hours since the days are shorter than in June (though still very long) but the temperatures are the same.
-You should still expect temperatures between 20 to 30 degrees Celsius or 65 to 85 Fahrenheit for the month.
+You should still expect temperatures between 20 to 30 C (65 to 85 F) for the month.

 The probability of rain remains low with an average of 9 days with some drops.
 But when it does rain, you should expect short showers that pass.